Marco Etcheverry

-Marco Antonio Etcheverry Vargas (born 26 September 1970) is a Bolivian retired professional footballer who played as a forward.
+Marco Antonio Etcheverry Vargas (born 26 September 1970) is a Bolivian former professional footballer who played as a forward or midfielder.
 A creative playmaker, he is considered one of the greatest Bolivian players of all time.
 Etcheverry played for D.C.
 United of Major League Soccer from 1996 to 2003.
 He helped D.C United win eight trophies during that time, and was nominated to the MLS Best XI in four consecutive seasons from 1996 to 1999.

 Club career

 Etcheverry, is nicknamed El Diablo (The Devil).

 Etcheverry was trained at Bolivia's Tahuichi Academy, after which he played professionally with Bolivian sides (Destroyers, Bolívar, Oriente Petrolero), Spain (Albacete), Chile (Colo-Colo), Colombia (América de Cali) and Ecuador (Barcelona, Emelec).

 Etchverry joined D.C.
-United of Major League Soccer in its inaugural season of 1996, and led the team to three MLS Cups and was named MLS MVP in 1998.
+United of Major League Soccer in its 1st season of 1996, and led the team to three MLS Cups and was named MLS MVP in 1998.
 In eight years with the team, Etcheverry played 191 league games, scoring 34 goals and registering 101 assists (the games and assists were DC records).
 He retired at the end of the 2003 season.